greg-raven/grus/_posts/2013-02-08-issa-thats-a-good-reason-why-they-shouldnt-be-residents-in-the-first-place.md

 ---
-title: 'That&#8217;s a good reason why they shouldn&#8217;t be residents in the first place'
+title: "That's a good reason why they shouldn't be residents in the first place"
 layout: post
 categories:
 - Letters